-- TEMPORARY_PROBLEM - Miscellaneous category of temporary issues.
+- TEMPORARY_PROBLEM - "We couldn't reach this recipient's email server (MX record)" - Miscellaneous category of temporary issues.
 Similar to the DNS failure category, these issues typically resolve themselves in minutes or less.

 Please note that these rules are in place to help protect your deliverability rates.
 If you would like to further your understanding on email deliverability, please click here.